 Really, Kennedy Space Center isn’t in Orlando.
 However, it’s close enough for an easy day trip, and it’s well worth taking that trip to see this amazing place.

 Here, you’ll learn all about the history of space exploration, what is going on currently in the world of space travel, and what to expect in the future.
-It’s the perfect opportunity to get kids excited about space science, and offers educational experiences for people of all ages.
+It’s the perfect opportunity to get kids excited about space science, and offers educational experiences and interactive exhibits for people of all ages.

 - Occasionally, Groupon will offer a special deal for Kennedy Space Center.